Sparkling Rosemary Grapefruit Gin Martini

 Besides a fresh herb garden, I like to keep basic bar essentials stocked.
 It comes in handy when hosting friends or family.
 A unique drink or cocktail is a welcoming way for your guests to settle in.
 Beyond the basics, I’ve been experimenting with craft alcohols and mix-ins.

 This homemade cocktail drink is best served alongside White Cheddar Cheese Ball, it’s creamy and savory flavor complements to the crisp and slight briny taste of martinis.
-You may also try with appetizers like Steak Bruschetta or Grilled Buffalo Wings!

-More homemade cocktail recipes you must try:
+More cocktail recipes you might like

 - Cucumber Melon Cocktail